dtinth/scheduler/docs/contents/5-1-naming.md

 ------------------

 An entity set in the ER diagram corresponds to a table in the database.
-However, we slightly alter the table name from the ER diagram:
+However, we slightly alter the table name from the ER diagram, following the conventions of the Rails framework[^1].

 | ER Entity Set Name | Database Table Name |
 | ------------------ | ------------------- |